xenanetworks/open-automation-python-api/docs/source/understand_xoa_python/api_structure.rst

     +---------------------------------+

-:term:`HL-API` provides abstraction that helps you quickly develop scripts or program in an object-oriented fashion with explicit definition of commands of different *tester*, *module*, *port* types.
+:term:`HL-API` let you quickly develop scripts or program in an object-oriented fashion with explicit definition of commands of different *tester*, *module*, *port* types.
 In addition, the HL-API layer provides functionalities such as:

     * :ref:`Auto connection keep-alive <session_label>`
     * :ref:`Auto index management <resource_managers_label>`